This video, by Peter Nunn in England, says about itself:

 Metropolitan Police officers raided three sites in Ilford, east London, last month where homeless people were sleeping.
 In the course of the raid, police officers reportedly not only evicted the rough sleepers, they also took away their sleeping bags and food parcels they had been given.

 The raids took place on May 15.
-Eight men found sleeping at a former public swimming baths were evicted.
+Eight men found sleeping at a former public swimming bath were evicted.
 One of the homeless men, Adam Jaskowiak, told the local paper, the Ilford Recorder, that the police officers had bundled their sleeping bags and other possessions into a police car.
 These possessions included food parcels given them by local charities.
 Jaskowiak asked an officer if he could have back his food parcel and the sleeping bag, which had been given to him by the local Salvation Army after he became homeless following the death of a friend.
 The officer refused.

 The following day, the evicted men went to a local charity, the Refugee and Migrant Forum of East London (Ramfel), for help.
 The chief executive of Ramfel, Rita Chadha, told the Ilford Recorder that she contacted the local police and local council to discover what happened.
 It took two days before she received any response, which came in the form of a message from the police that they would get back to her.